mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * What has been challenging?
   * How has your relationship with technology changed?
 What about your conception of data?
   * What would you have done differently?
-  * What new strategies will you try in the next unit?

 ## Blog posts